To keep our community safe and healthy, all classroom programs scheduled before June 1st have been postponed.

 - Instructive quizzes, optional reading assignments, and exercises

 WHAT OUR PARTICIPANTS SAY

 Distance-learning options are easy to use and engaging

-Take the five CPRM courses and pass the corresponding exams within five calendar years after you pass your first CPRM exam.
+Take the five CIC courses of your choice and pass the corresponding exams within five calendar years after you pass your first CIC exam.

-After receiving the CPRM designation, no further examinations are required.
-To retain your designation, attend one of these update options annually.
+After receiving the CIC designation, no further examinations are required.
+To keep your designation current, you will need to complete any one of these yearly update options.

 - MEGA Seminar

 - Certified Insurance Counselor (CIC) is an insurance professional designation.
 The CIC program was started by the National Alliance for Insurance Education & Research in Austin, Texas in 1969 by founder Dr. William T. Hold.
 Some CIC courses can be used to fulfill state continuing education requirements for licensing as an insurance agent.
 The CIC program is for agency owners, producers, agents, CSR’s, brokers, and insurance company personnel.
 There More course